kahlil/grunt-tutorial-02-package-json/screencast-script/script.md

 -- You don't need a description for your Grunt project so we skip that.
 -- Same goes for the entry point and the test command.
 -- On the next one we can insert the link to the Git repo of the project if we have one.
--- If you the project is a gruntplugin or a bower component or an npm module you should enter relevant keywords for the keywords property.
+-- If your project is a gruntplugin or a bower component or an npm module you should enter relevant keywords for the keywords property.
+It will be used in search after you published your project.
 -- Now fill in your name and which license your are using and we're done!

-npm shows you a nice little summary that we confirm with yes.
+npm then shows you a nice little summary that you confirm with yes.

 Then open up the package.json file in your favorite editor.
 As you can see there is a bunch of stuff in there we don't need.
 Throw out "main", "scripts" and "description" and add the "devDependencies"-property and we are done.

 Now when you install Grunt plugins use the --save-dev option to store the plugin as a development dependency.
-This way you can just check your package.json in to version control and quickly install all the plugins you need with `npm install`.
+This way you can just commit your package.json to version control and quickly install all the plugins you need with `npm install`.

+-- Last slide

+Thanks for checking out Grunt Basics.
+If you have any questions let us know on Twitter or on IRC in the #gruntjs channel on #freenode.